Our guide to Digital Services for students.

-Digital Services have two guides available depending on whether you will be attending campus or remote learning.
+Digital Services have two guides available.
 They are:

-- IT Essentials for Remote Learning provides information and support to get you up and running quickly when learning remotely.
+- IT Essentials for Learning - This is our 'Quick Guide'.
+It provides information and support to get you up and running quickly from the moment you receive your credentials.

 Digital Services offers new students an overview of its services and guidance on how to access them.

 This short presentation should be booked on your behalf by your Course Co-ordinator prior to your arrival at the University.

 Please ask your Course Co-ordinator when your induction session is scheduled.

 Should you need additional support to resolve an IT query or device issue, we are offering on-campus and virtual IT support drop-in sessions between 13th September 2021 and 8th October 2021.

 Available slots are can be booked through our Digital Drop-In appointment system.

 Log in using your email and network password and follow instructions.
 You will be contacted with a location and additional advice on keeping safe during your appointment.

 Additionally, during Welcome week (13th - 17th September 2021) our IT support team will be providing roving Digital support in the campus libraries, each day, between 12 and 2pm.